solidusio/solidus/README.md

 As part of running the above installation steps, you will be asked to set an admin email/password combination.
 The default values are `admin@example.com` and `test123`, respectively.

+### Questions?

+The best way to ask questions is via the [#support channel on the Solidus Slack](https://solidusio.slack.com/messages/support/details/).

 Installation options
 --------------------